Rheumatrex (methotrexate)

 In another study, twenty-one patients with mesothelioma received methotrexate in combination with gemcitabine.
 Nearly 40% of the patients showed a partial response to the treatment, while nearly half experienced stable disease, meaning the tumor did not grow any larger.
 Only three patients failed to respond to the treatment.

 The median survival time for these patients was nineteen months, much longer than is typical for similar patients.
-The researchers suggest that the combination of gemcitabine and methotrexate should be considered an effective treatment and potentially as an alternative to using a platinum-based drug to which some patients respond poorly.[2]
+The researchers suggest that the combination of gemcitabine and methotrexate should be considered an effective treatment and potentially an alternative to using a platinum-based drug to which some patients respond poorly.[3]

 Transarterial Chemoperfusion